rbgo404/Starling-LM-7B-alpha-GPTQ-1/README.md

 To access the custom runtime window in Inferless, simply navigate to the sidebar and click on the **Create new Runtime** button.
 A pop-up will appear.

 Next, provide a suitable name for your custom runtime and proceed by uploading the **inferless-runtime-config.yaml** file given above.
 Finally, ensure you save your changes by clicking on the save button.

-### Add Your Hugging Face Access Token
-Go into the `inferless.yaml` and replace `<hugging_face_token>` with your hugging face access token.
-Make sure to check the repo is private to protect your hugging face token.

 ### Import the Model in Inferless
 Log in to your inferless account, select the workspace you want the model to be imported into and click the Add Model button.